 Breastfeeding goes well throughout most of the day.
 Baby nurses every two to three hours on one breast or both.
 Baby seems satisfied after breastfeeding and may even let you set her down in her bouncer or swing for a few blessed moments.
 On really good days, baby even lets you put her down long enough for you to take a shower!
 Then, right around the same exact time your partner pulls into the driveway, something changes.
 Suddenly, your generally pleasant baby flips a switch.
 All day you have been looking forward to a second set of hands to hold your baby.
 All day your partner has been looking forward to seeing his little baby.
 Unfortunately, she wants nothing to do with those second set of hands.
 Suddenly, all she wants is to nurse for marathon lengths of time.
 Every hour.
 For three or more hours.

 This is cluster feeding.
 Here is more information of how to deal with cluster feeding.
 Cluster feeding is similar to growth spurting in that the baby doesn’t usually seem unhappy at the breast, only unhappy when you take the breast away.
 During cluster feeding baby is eating, but not a lot and is often only non-nutritively sucking.
 Even though your breasts seem empty, she doesn’t seem mad… unless you take your floppy boob away from her.

 But WHY?
 WHY does it seem like you have little to no milk in the evening?
 And WHY does that happen right when baby seems the hungriest?

 Let me explain.

-For all breastfeeding women, volume of milk and fat content of milk changes throughout each 24 hour period.
-For most moms, milk volume is at its highest and fat content is the lowest in the middle of the night and early morning.
+In lactation, the volume of milk and fat content of milk changes throughout each 24 hour period.
+For most, milk volume is at its highest and fat content is the lowest in the middle of the night and early morning.
 Milk content decreases in volume and increases in fat content in the day and evening.